All Recipes/ Breakfast/ Desserts/ Healthy Snacks/ Kids Food/ Latest Posts/ Vegetarian/ Weekend Treats

 The Difference Between Almond Flour and Almond Meal

-It’s important to understand the difference between almond flour and almond meal, as they are often confused.
-Almond meal is made from ground whole almonds, including the skin, while almond flour is made from ground blanched almonds, which have had the skin removed.
+It’s easy to confuse almond flour with almond meal, but they’re not the same.
+Almond meal is made by grinding whole almonds with the skin on, while almond flour is made from blanched almonds with the skin removed.

 You can read more about almonds and lectins in this article.